About WordPoints Publishing

 - Reverence.
 Nothing else matters in religious publishing if this priority is not maintained.
 Whether you “like” WordPoints publications or not, it is our primary concern that they contain truth (and nothing but truth) about God — communicated in a way that honors Him.
 We try to say things as courteously as possible, but all the courtesy in the world would be of little consequence if the content of the message misrepresented God or misstated His will for us.

 - Careful thinking.
 If there is any subject about which we need to be careful in our thinking, surely that subject is God.
 We believe in the ability of the human mind to reason accurately and to apprehend objective truth concerning God.
 Because of that belief, we try to publish only that which has been carefully considered.
-Being a Christian is no excuse for sloppy thinking, and while we are certainly not infallible, we can honestly say that the critical analysis of competing ideas is something we work hard at.
+Being a Christian is no excuse for sloppy thinking, and while we certainly are not infallible, we can honestly say that the critical analysis of competing ideas is something we work hard at.

 - A comfortable communication style.
 Not only does the subject of God require careful thinking, but it deserves an appropriate style of writing.
 We strive to speak of God in words that are not only congenial and gracious but also dignified and respectful.
 We hope that our style of writing can be comfortable without ever being flippant.